 The manuscripts are described and indexed in Vol. XI (unpublished) of the Library's Catalogue of Manuscripts.

-A collection of over 40 translations of works by the Scottish author Lady Mary Stewart.
+A collection of c.
+400 English-language editions and foreign translations of works by the author Lady Mary Stewart (1917-2014), who spent the majority of her life in Scotland.
 The languages covered include Finnish, Japanese and Russian.
 The collection was started in 1988, at the same time as the author donated a collection of literary papers dating from c.
 1950-1987 to the Library.

 Typescript inventory of the manuscripts.